ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

 Each task implemented in **3 different versions (control, standard, adaptive)** , while the stop-signal task is implemented only in a control version.

+> The standard and adaptive Stop-Signal Task implementations used in this study are based on Verbruggen et al. (2008) and are available at https://github.com/fredvbrug/STOP-IT.

 Each folder also includes a processing script 'processXXX.py' to process collected data into a dataframe

+All tasks are compatible with *PsychoPy version 2025.1.1*

+---

-All tasks are compatible with *PsychoPy version 2025.1.1* and detailed task configurations can be found in *"Executive Function and Task Engagement in Workload and Mental Fatigue: A Multi-Domain Study Using a Novel Adaptive Paradigm" (Jaiaue et al., under review)* and its supplementary material.
+Detailed task configurations can be found in *"Executive Function and Task Engagement in Workload and Mental Fatigue: A Multi-Domain Study Using a Novel Adaptive Paradigm" (Jaiaue et al., under review)* and its supplementary material.

-> The standard and adaptive Stop-Signal Task implementations used in this study are based on Verbruggen et al. (2008) and are available at https://github.com/fredvbrug/STOP-IT.
+**Researchers interested in using these tasks prior to publication are welcome to contact the authors for further information.**

 ---